Shop by RoomBedroomBed Frames

 Non Toxic Bed Frame

-Solid Wood Bed Frame with Headboard
+Solid Wood Bed Frames with Headboards

 Higher end 100% solid wood bed frames finished with an all-organic flax-based wood finish that TY makes in house.
 If glue is needed, they use a very small amount of Titebond 3, a great non-toxic option.
 Can customize by adding under-bed storage drawers.
 They also have non toxic mid century modern beds, organic Shaker style four post beds, and more styles.
 Good for you, and an environmentally friendly bed frame.